-OLD IRISH FARMHOUSE CARROWCULLEN
+CARROWCULLEN the OLD IRISH FARMHOUSE Skreen County Sligo

-CARROWCULLEN is available for holiday rental.
+CARROWCULLEN is available for self-catering holiday rental for up to five guests.

-I. Location:
+Location:

 CARROWCULLEN offers guests the opportunity to engage with the 19th century.
 Period features include original stonework, hearth, fireplaces, internal doors, staircase, decorative paint and furniture.